 Mr. Brown, who previously served in the Antitrust Division of the United States Department of Justice, brings to his role extensive experience leading complex litigation, particularly antitrust class actions.

-Mr. Brown has been appointed by federal courts to serve as co-lead counsel or on steering committees for plaintiffs in numerous important matters, such as In re Plasma-Derivative Protein Therapies Antitrust Litigation (N.D.
-Ill.); Allen, et al. v.
-Dairy Farmers of America, Inc. (D. Vt.); and In re Puerto Rican Cabotage Antitrust Litig.
-(E.D.
-Ca.).
+Mr. Brown has been appointed by federal courts to serve as co-lead counsel for plaintiffs in numerous important matters, such as In re Plasma-Derivative Protein Therapies Antitrust Litigation (N.D.
+Ill.); Carlin, et al. v.
+DairyAmerica, Inc. (E.D.
+Cal.); and Mixed Martial Arts (MMA) Antitrust Litigation (D. Nev.).
 He has led cases through trial and argued appeals and stands ready to take cases through to the finish line.

 Mr. Brown is also a leader in the area of takings cases, claims that are brought under the Fifth Amendment of the U.S. Constitution for the unconstitutional taking of property without compensation.
 He also represents individuals or groups in litigations and confidential arbitrations involving complex commercial disputes, particularly those involving regulated markets.

 Currently, Mr. Brown is serving as lead or co-lead counsel on a number of large, complex antitrust cases.
 He charts the course of his cases from deciding on the claims to be brought, to the litigation strategy to be pursued, and through the approach to settlement or trial.